oleksy-piotr-angular/SpringBootAPI/README.md

 This is an example of a Spring Boot API that uses a PostgreSQL database.

-This API is a simple CRUD API that allows you to create, read, update, and delete Run data structure.
+This API is a simple CRUD API that allows you to create, read, update, and delete "Run" data structure.

 There was used a Docker compose.yml file to simplify a DataBase creation in Development mode.